Why should we teach

 Problem Solving in Life

 Design is a way to solve problems.
 In common language, a "problem" is usually bad.
-But in design, a problem is an opportunity to make a difference, to make things better.
-Whenever you are thinking about ways to increase the quality of life (or avoid a decrease in quality), you are actively involved in problem solving.
+But in design, a problem is any opportunity to make a difference, to make things better.
+Whenever you are thinking about ways to increase the quality of life (or avoid a decrease in quality) you are actively involved in problem solving.

 The Joy of Thinking

-Design includes almost everything in life, so you can find many ways to enjoy the excitement of design thinking, to experience the satisfaction of solving a problem and achieving a practical goal.
+Design is used in many areas of life, so you can find many ways to enjoy the excitement of design thinking, to experience the satisfaction of solving a problem and achieving a practical goal.
 Since the beginning of human history, people have been designing strategies for better living, and designing products to carry out these strategies more effectively.
 For example, strategies for getting food (by hunting and farming) were more effective when using products (spears and plows).
 Design continues to be useful in the modern world.

 Science is also useful, in two ways.